AndrewNeo82/smoking-guns/README.md

 ### Front Page

 * The main body of the front page contains some of the film festival laurels along with one of the awards that the film won.
-* The films logo set as the background and links to buy the film on Amazon and Youtube films.
+* The films logo set as the background and links to buy the film.

 ![front](https://user-images.githubusercontent.com/90483176/230976497-e7a686c0-8b4f-4a4b-82b1-63cb0cafb11b.jpg)